What are hearing aids?

 Who may be a candidate for hearing aids?

-Anyone who has hearing loss that may be improved with hearing aids can benefit from these devices.
-The type of hearing aid recommended may depend on several factors, including, but not limited to:
+Nearly all children who have a hearing loss that may be improved with hearing aids can benefit from these devices.
+The type of hearing aid recommended may depend on several factors, including, but not limited to, the following:

 - the shape of the outer ear (deformed ears may not accommodate behind-the-ear hearing aids)